 They’re simple measures, small adjustments, but they could make a massive difference to your levels of comfort.

 For additional support, we also have a wide range of cushions available, to help stabilize your head and neck, and the different regions of your spine.
+Our cushions can also have a water-resistant cushion cover; some feature machine washable breathable upholstery as well.

 Get in touch today, and you could make every day a comfortable one.